drewnoakes/GameController/README.md

   run on the same network.
 This allows robots to detect the problem, and in most cases ignore the potentially sabotaging game controller.

+- Game state messages identify the league being played, supporting teams that play in more than one league (eg. HL kid-size and teen-size).
+This can also be used by game visualisers.

 - When no drop in has yet occurred, 'dropInTeam' has value 2 instead of 0.

 - `STATE2_*` (SecondaryGameState, with Normal, Overtime, Timeout, Penalties) has been